michellelally/michellelally/README.md

   - Hiking.
 Similar feeling I have towards hiking as I do about travelling.
 Seeing and experiencing somewhere different.

   - Piano.
-An instrument I have always loved listening to but only began self-learning in the last few months and I love it.
+An instrument I have always loved listening to but only began self-learning in the last few months and I am loving it.

   - Calligraphy.
 Also a new skill I have picked up since lockdown which I have surprised myself at how quickly I am picking up this craft.

   - Cook.
-Expanding my knowledge of delicious vegetarian and vegan recipes has always been a pleasure of mine.
+Expanding my knowledge of delicious vegan recipes has always been a pleasure of mine.

   - Read.
 Something I took up recently to try limit my screen time.
 I'm almost finished the ASOIF series and already planning my next reads.